lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ### How is pricing determined?
 Are artists paid?

-This is *very* tentative at current, but here’s my thoughts:

 For an original work, artists set the following:

 1. Inventory: number of pieces of the work